Metriacanthosauridae

-Metriacanthosauridae is an extinct family of allosauroid theropod dinosaurs that lived from the Middle Jurassic to the Early Cretaceous.
-When broken down into its Greek roots, it means "moderately-spined lizards".
+Metriacanthosauridae (Greek for "moderately-spined lizards") is an extinct family of allosauroid theropod dinosaurs that lived in Europe and Asia from the Middle Jurassic to the Early Cretaceous.
 The family is split into two subgroups: Metriacanthosaurinae, which includes dinosaurs closely related to Metriacanthosaurus, and another group composed of the close relatives of Yangchuanosaurus.
 Metriacanthosaurids are considered carnosaurs, belonging to the Allosauroidea superfamily.
 The group includes species of large range in body size.
 Of their physical traits, most notable are their neural spines.
 The records of the group are mostly confined to Asia, though Metriacanthosaurus is known from Europe.
 Metriacanthosauridae is used as a senior synonym of Sinraptoridae.

 Diagnostic traits

 Metriacanthosaurids share the following unambiguous synapomorphies among allosauroids: